National and Multi-Chapter Scholarships

 The Delta Tau Delta Educational Foundation is pleased to continue the tradition of recognizing young Delts who have a strong commitment to academic excellence and lifelong learning.
 The Kershner Scholar program was created in the 1970s to encourage consistent academic achievement and improvement.
 It is named after Fred Kershner (Beta Zeta, Butler University, 1937) who is a past international president of Delta Tau Delta and the longest-serving director of academic affairs in the Fraternity's history.

 Undergraduate Delts with a cumulative grade point average of 3.5 or higher on a 4.0 scale are recognized as Kershner Scholars.
-Additionally, individuals meeting this criterion will be invited to apply for the Distinguished Kershner Scholar Award, a merit-based academic scholarship in the amount of $2,500.00.
+Additionally, individuals meeting this criterion are encouraged to apply for the Outstanding Kershner Scholar Award, a merit-based academic scholarship in the amount of $2,500.00.

-Applications will be sent electronically, each January, to individuals who have achieved the Kershner Scholar designation in the previous academic year.
-A desirable candidate will demonstrate superior academic achievement, a dedication to helping others in the academic setting, and commitment to a life of excellence.
+Applications will be available annually to individuals who have achieved the Kershner Scholar designation in the previous academic year.
+A desirable candidate will demonstrate superior academic achievement, a dedication to helping others in the academic setting, and a commitment to a life of excellence.

 Charles T. Boyd Scholarship